The 20 Best Primary Progressive Aphasia Doctors Near Me in Maryland, US

 Johns Hopkins Outpatient Center

 Dr. Argye Hillis is a professor of Neurology, with joint faculty appointments in Physical Medicine and Rehabilitation and in Cognitive Science.
 She is also the Sheikh Khalifa Stroke Institute Professor of Acute Stroke Diagnoses and Management.
 Prior to medical training and neurology residency, Dr. Hillis worked as a speech-language pathologist, and conducted clinical research focusing on understanding and treating aphasia and hemispatial neglect.
 She has brought these areas of experience to impact on her clinical research in neurology, which involves cognitive and neuroimaging studies of aphasia and hemispatial neglect due to acute stroke and focal dementias.
 She has published extensively on these topics in journals and textbooks.
 Dr. Hillis is Associate Editor of Stroke and has served as Associate editor of Brain, Annals of Neurology, Aphasiology, American Journal of Speech-Language Pathology, Neurocase, Cognitive Neuropsychology, and Language and Cognitive Processes and served as co-Editor and Chief of Behavioral Neurology.
 Dr. Hillis serves as the Executive Vice Chair of the Department of Neurology and the Director of the Cerebrovascular Division of Neurology at Johns Hopkins.
 Dr. Hillis is rated as an Elite provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Primary Progressive Aphasia, Stroke, Frontotemporal Dementia, Thrombectomy, and Gastrostomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Primary Progressive Aphasia, Stroke, Frontotemporal Dementia, Thrombectomy, and Gastrostomy.
+Dr. Hillis is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Bayview Medical Center

 Dr. Halima Amjad is an Associate Professor of Medicine at the Johns Hopkins University School of Medicine.
 Her clinical expertise in geriatric medicine focuses on the diagnosis, treatment, and care for individuals living with dementia.
 Dr. Amjad earned her M.D. and Master’s of Public Health from Drexel University.
 She completed her residency and chief residency in internal medicine at Yale-New Haven Hospital and a fellowship in geriatric medicine and gerontology at Johns Hopkins University School of Medicine.
 She joined the faculty of Johns Hopkins in 2016.
 She completed a PhD in Clinical Investigation at the Johns Hopkins University Bloomberg School of Public Health in 2022.
 She conducts health services research focuses on informing and improving the care of older adults with dementia with research into underdiagnosis, hospitalization, and primary care in dementia.
 Recent News Articles and Media Coverage Doyle K. Older adults with probable dementia often take part in unsafe activities.
 Reuters, June 3, 2016 Many people who have dementia don’t know it.
 Here’s who’s most at risk, The Philadelphia Inquirer, July 23, 2018 With cognitive impairment, older adults struggle with — and face risks from — smartphones, computers.
 Washington Post, (October 13, 2019).
 Dr. Amjad is rated as an Advanced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Dementia, Alzheimer's Disease, Cerebellar Degeneration, and Frontotemporal Dementia.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Dementia, Alzheimer's Disease, Cerebellar Degeneration, and Frontotemporal Dementia.
+Dr. Amjad is board certified in American Board Of Internal Medicine.

 Johns Hopkins Outpatient Center

 Dr. Scholz is a neurologist and geneticist specializing in neurodegenerative disorders such as Parkinson's disease, atypical parkinsonism and dementia syndromes.
 She received her medical degree from the Medical University Innsbruck, Austria.
 Following graduation, she was a postdoctoral fellow at the National Institutes of Health under the supervision of Drs.
 Andrew Singleton and John Hardy.
 She obtained a Ph.D. in neurogenomics from the University College London, UK in 2010.
 She then moved to Baltimore to complete her neurology residency training at Johns Hopkins.
 In 2015 Dr. Scholz received the McFarland Transition to Independence Award for Neurologist-Scientists.
 She is Lasker Clinical Research Scholar at the National Institute of Neurological Disorders and Stroke focusing on genetic causes of neurodegenerative syndromes, and an adjunct faculty member at Johns Hopkins' department of neurology.
 Dr. Scholz is rated as an Advanced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Lewy Body Dementia (LBD), Multiple System Atrophy, Movement Disorders, and Parkinson's Disease.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Lewy Body Dementia (LBD), Multiple System Atrophy, Movement Disorders, and Parkinson's Disease.

 Johns Hopkins Outpatient Center

 Dr. Alexander Pantelyat cares for patients with movement disorders such as Parkinson's disease and related syndromes, essential tremor, dystonia, chorea and normal pressure hydrocephalus.
 He also provides botulinum toxin injections for movement disorders and is involved in deep brain stimulation programming and intraoperative neurophysiological monitoring.His research explores atypical parkinsonian disorders, such as dementia with Lewy bodies, progressive supranuclear palsy, corticobasal syndrome/degeneration and multiple system atrophy; cognitive aspects of movement disorders; and music-based rehabilitation of neurodegenerative diseases.Dr.
 Pantelyat earned his medical degree from Temple University School of Medicine in Philadelphia, where he was elected a member of the Alpha Omega Alpha Honor Medical Society and received the Matthew T. Moore Prize in Neurology.
 He completed his residency training in Neurology at the University of Pennsylvania in Philadelphia, and a fellowship in movement disorders at the University of Pennsylvania/Philadelphia VA Medical Center.
 As part of his fellowship, Dr. Pantelyat also completed the Clinical Research Certificate Program at the Center for Clinical Epidemiology and Biostatistics.
 He is a 2013 American Academy of Neurology Palatucci Advocacy Leader and grant recipient.
 Dr. Pantelyat is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, and Corticobasal Degeneration.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Progressive Supranuclear Palsy, Progressive Supranuclear Palsy Atypical, Supranuclear Ophthalmoplegia, and Movement Disorders.

 Johns Hopkins University

 Milap Nowrangi, M.D., MS, is an assistant professor of psychiatry and behavioral sciences at The Johns Hopkins University School of Medicine.
 Dr. Nowrangi specializes in the diagnosis and treatment of age-related cognitive disorders, including Alzheimer's Disease and related dementias.
 He also is interested in the treatment or management of behavioral and cognitive sequelae of neurological diseases, including those caused by traumatic brain injury, stroke, epilepsy or toxic exposures.
 Dr. Nowrangi is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Alzheimer's Disease, Dementia, Bipolar Disorder (BPD), and Neuronal Intranuclear Inclusion Disease (NIID).
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Alzheimer's Disease, Dementia, Bipolar Disorder (BPD), and Neuronal Intranuclear Inclusion Disease (NIID).
+Dr. Nowrangi is board certified in American Board Of Psychiatry And Neurology.

 Neurology Specialist Elkton

-Dagmara Pychynski is a Neurologist in Elkton, Maryland.
-Dr. Pychynski has been practicing medicine for over 18 years and is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Generalized Tonic-Clonic Seizure, Seizures, Peripheral Neuropathy, and Memory Loss.
+Dagmara Pychynski is a Neurologist practicing medicine in Elkton, Maryland.
+She has been practicing medicine for over 18 years.
+Dr. Pychynski is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Generalized Tonic-Clonic Seizure, Seizures, Peripheral Neuropathy, and Memory Loss.

 Johns Hopkins Bayview Medical Center

 Dr. Esther Oh is a Professor of Medicine, Psychiatry and Behavioral Sciences and Pathology at the Johns Hopkins University School of Medicine.
 Her areas of clinical expertise is in evaluation and management of memory disorders.
 She has an extensive experience in evaluating memory disorders in older adults with multiple chronic diseases, and takes and integrative approach in the treatment of memory disorders.
 Dr. Oh also serves as the co-director of the Johns Hopkins Memory and Alzheimer’s Treatment Center.
 Dr. Oh earned her M.D. from the UHS/Chicago Medical School.
 She completed her residency in internal medicine at the University of Illinois at Chicago where she was a chief resident.
 She completed a fellowship in geriatric medicine and gerontology at Johns Hopkins University School of Medicine, and received her Ph.D. from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Oh has received numerous awards including the Merck New Investigator Award, AFAR New Investigator Award in Alzheimer’s disease, and the Johns Hopkins Clinical Research Scholars Award.
 She is also a recipient of several major grants from the National Institute on Aging (NIA).
 She has also been honored for her teaching by Excellence in Teaching Award in the Division of Geriatric Medicine and Gerontology in 2013 and 2017.
 Dr. Oh’s research is primarily focused on Alzheimer’s disease and related disorders.
 Her current projects include: development of biomarkers for detecting early stages of Alzheimer’s disease; understanding the interrelationship between delirium and Alzheimer’s disease; cognitive changes after surgery; and understanding the role of sensory problems (hearing and vestibular function) in Alzheimer’s disease.
 Dr. Oh is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Delirium, Alzheimer's Disease, Dementia, Deep Brain Stimulation, and Liver Transplant.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Alzheimer's Disease, Cerebellar Degeneration, Dementia, and Lewy Body Dementia (LBD).
+Dr. Oh is board certified in American Board Of Internal Medicine.

 Shakunmala Gupta

 Shakunmala Gupta is a primary care provider, practicing in Hospital Medicine in Columbia, Maryland.
 Dr. Gupta is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Dementia, Movement Disorders, Parkinson's Disease, and Anemia.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Dementia, Movement Disorders, Parkinson's Disease, and Anemia.
+Dr. Gupta is board certified in American Board Of Internal Medicine.

 Johns Hopkins Outpatient Center

 Dr. Ankur Butala specializes in the care of persons with complex neuropsychiatric conditions, including persons with advanced Parkinson Disease or other movement or neurodegenerative disorders.
 Upon graduating from a selective Physician-Scientist program at Albany Medical College, he joined the University of Massachusetts in an uncommon residency in both Neurology and Psychiatry.
 Dual-trained neuropsychiatrists such as Dr. Butala have experience with: Parkinson Disease and atypical Parkinsonism, Huntington Disease, Ataxia, Dystonia, early-onset dementia, traumatic brain injury and chronic traumatic encephalopathy, autism spectrum disorders, medication refractory mood and psychotic disorders, epilepsy and functional neurological disorders.
 In residency, he developed an interest in circuit models of brain function and how non-pharmacological approaches such as Neuromodulation and brain stimulation may be used to address treatment-resistant conditions.
 Consequently, he joined Johns Hopkins University School of Medicine as a Clinical and Research Fellow from 2015 to 2018, where he developed a skill set including deep brain stimulation, non-invasive brain stimulation (tDCS), and measurement of eye movements.
 Currently, Dr. Butala's clinical and research interests are in diagnosing and managing persons with advanced Parkinson's Disease, movement disorders, and neuropsychiatric conditions using neuromodulation, cannabinoids, and entheogens.
 He has ongoing multidisciplinary collaborations with colleagues at the Whiting School of Engineering - Center of Speech & Language Processing in using Machine-Learning Models and Artificial Intelligence to improve the detection and diagnosis of Movement and Neuropsychiatric disorders.
 LinkedIn https://www.linkedin.com/in/ankurbutalamd Videos Neurology: Junior Faculty Spotlight.
 Dr. Butala is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Parkinson's Disease, Corticobasal Degeneration, Movement Disorders, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+He is also highly rated in 42 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Corticobasal Degeneration, Movement Disorders, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Butala is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center

 Dr. Jee Bang cares for patients with disorders of cognition and movement, such as Huntington disease, progressive supranuclear palsy, corticobasal degeneration, multiple system atrophy, dementia with Lewy bodies, frontotemporal dementia, and Alzheimer disease.
 Dr. Bang is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Huntington Disease, Mcleod Neuroacanthocytosis Syndrome, Supranuclear Ocular Palsy, and Progressive Supranuclear Palsy.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Mcleod Neuroacanthocytosis Syndrome, Huntington Disease, Supranuclear Ophthalmoplegia, and Supranuclear Ocular Palsy.
+Dr. Bang is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Bayview Medical Center

-Dimitrios Kapogiannis is a Neurologist in Baltimore, Maryland.
+Dimitrios Kapogiannis is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Kapogiannis is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Alzheimer's Disease, Dementia, Developmental Dysphasia Familial, and Memory Loss.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Alzheimer's Disease, Dementia, Developmental Dysphasia Familial, and Memory Loss.
+Dr. Kapogiannis is board certified in American Board Of Psychiatry And Neurology.

-Paul Dash is a Neurologist and a Psychiatrist in Baltimore, Maryland.
+Paul Dash is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Dash is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Migraine, Migraine with Brainstem Aura, Alzheimer's Disease, and Vascular Dementia.
-Dr. Dash is currently accepting new patients.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Migraine with Brainstem Aura, Alzheimer's Disease, and Vascular Dementia.

-Kirandeep Kaur is a primary care provider, practicing in Internal Medicine in La Plata, Maryland.
+Kirandeep Kaur is a primary care provider, practicing in Geriatrics in White Plains, Maryland.
 Dr. Kaur is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-Her top areas of expertise are Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Legionnaire Disease.
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, Hypertension, and Legionnaire Disease.